by Jon Rappoport

 Bronowski is quite sure that hearing other people’s evidence and then keeping one’s own counsel is wrong.
 One has to accept that evidence on its face.
 This is sheer idiocy.
 Individuals are capable of deciding, on their own, what social agreements to enter into.

-Regardless of the fact that the State and its allies are real oppressors who contribute mightily to creating real victims, what I’m talking about here is something quite apart from that: growing numbers of people who voluntarily take on the victim-mantle and seek comfort in nests of self-promoting groups who exaggerate and distort their own claims to special status.
+The State and its allies are real oppressors who contribute mightily to creating real victims; but what I’m talking about here is growing numbers of people who voluntarily take on the victim-mantle and seek comfort in nests of self-promoting groups who exaggerate and distort their own claims to special status.

 The State needs these people.
 The State wants these people.
 Increasingly, the State employs these people.

 Edward Bernays, the father of modern public relations, wrote: “It is sometimes possible to change the attitudes of millions but impossible to change the attitude of one man.”

 Bernays understood that the basis of successful propaganda is a mass audience, an audience composed of groups, not individuals.